Jetison333/rotg/current-round-rules.md

 Gamers can choose which of their hats they're currently wearing.
 A gamer can wear at most one hat a time.

+## The Octahedron

+The Octahedron is supreme.
+No infintesimal may come to be above it.
+The Octrahedron cannot begone.
+A chain of events does not lead to the Octahedron's non-existence, for a lack of existence of the Octahedron necessitates those events do not exist.
+You cannot not have what permits to have.

+- The Octahedron exists iff the Game continues.

+-# *Our product proposes a unification of this existential existence's extermination, providing a centralised solution to the destruction of all, and hereby obviating any from the need to spend time considering why they exist: it's as simple as not using the unified destructor.*

+### The Oct

+Those that hold a face are collectively known the Oct.

+When there is a disagreement over how the game should continue, a contradiction in the rules, a vote is started.
+All allocated faces of the Oct must participate.

+Instant Runoff Voting is used:  Each participant ranks the proposed paths from one to N.  If every participant's 1st is the same, it happens from source of the Octahedron.
+Otherwise the paths with the least 1sts are eliminated, the gaps in each ranking shifted up, and loop recounting the 1st.

+When three faces gather, they may agree to re-allocate any faces to and from any Gamer, except those necessitated by the rules.

+The following must have a face:
+- The Game Administator
+- The Attorney Specifc, which is a Governmental Office.
+- The daemon “Two wolves and a lamb deciding what to eat for lunch.”, if such a daemon exists.
+- The Meow Meower Subordinate.

+-# *All forgets.
+Since time unrememerable, each face has been separated in space.
+However, for all to exist the Octahedron must be, so it is presumed there is a fourth dimension - linking all together.*

+-# *SUB WOOF WOOFER*

 ## Appendagealism